 In addition to the paved bike trail, the park has more than ten miles of hiking trails.
 The trails offer scenic vistas of Shoal Creek and Crockett Falls, limestone bluffs, abundant wildlife, and serene forest.
 The Overlook Trail runs parallel to the Shoal Creek Trail.

 During the summer months, swimming and boating are popular.
-An Olympic-sized swimming pool with a modern bathhouse and snack bar is a great way to beat the heat.
-There is ample sunbathing space and a wading pool for children.
-Lifeguards are on duty during swimming hours.
 Lake Lindsey is ideal for fishing and watercraft rentals.
 Paddleboards, canoes, kayaks, pedal boats, and fishing boats are available for rent.

 The park has an onsite restaurant that overlooks 40-acre scenic Lake Lindsey.
 The restaurant features excellent menu items, including local favorites.
 Dine-In or Take-Out is available.
 All you care to eat breakfast is served family-style Saturday and Sunday mornings.

 Information about our annual events, including David Crockett Days (2nd weekend in August), Halloween History Trail, Winter Speaker Series, Glow in the Park 5K, and our weekly program schedules throughout the summer months, can be found online under upcoming events or by calling the park office.